Climate Summary for Florida - August 2013

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for August is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-Neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are greater than 0.5˚C above average across the eastern Pacific Ocean.
-The chances have increased for El Niño to begin September 2012 and continue through the winter of 2012-2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the state and above normal precipitation in the western Panhandle through November.
+Neutral ENSO conditions continue to be reported for the equatorial Pacific, with the equatorial sea surface temperatures (SST) near average across the western and central Pacific Ocean and below average in the eastern Pacific.
+ENSO-neutral conditions are favored to continue through the fall of 2013.
+The Climate Prediction Center (CPC) predicts normal precipitation and temperatures for the state through November.